Part Six: Caroline rides the Cheeta.

 Many thanks to George, Colin and Norman for sharing their memories and to Colin for the photos.

-For more on the Cheeta II, see The Offshore Radio Guide's pages on The Broadcasting Fleet.
+For more on the Cheeta II, see the Offshore Radio Nostalgia site.